Sreyas-Sreelal/samp-ai-chatbot/README.md

 # samp-ai-chatbot
-This is  sample ai chatting bot using aiml,flask,pyaiml and pawn for sa-mp.
+This is  sample ai chatting bot using aiml,flask,pyaiml and pawn for sa-mp.You can add your own aiml files in sampai.aiml to change the bot behaviour.The current aiml files is from AI Foundation's A.L.I.C.E. bot.
 ## How to use this script?
 1. Clone this repository
    ```git clone https:///www.github.com/sreyas-sreelal/samp-ai-chatbot.git```